Tuesday, February 1, 2011

 You don't have to choose!

-Tombstone appeared in 1993 for Cinergi Pictures directed by George Cosmatos starring Kurt Russell as Wyatt and Val Kilmer as Doc Holliday, and Wyatt Earp the following year for Warner Bros, in which Lawrence Kasdan directed Kevin Costner as Wyatt and Denis Quaid was Doc.
+Tombstone appeared in 1993 for Cinergi Pictures directed by George Cosmatos and starring Kurt Russell as Wyatt and Val Kilmer as Doc Holliday, while Wyatt Earp was released the following year by Warner Bros, in which Lawrence Kasdan directed Kevin Costner as Wyatt and Denis Quaid was Doc.
 Apparently they were filmed at the same time and Tombstone got all the period costumes.
 Wyatt Earp had to send to Europe.

 The Warner Bros movie had a solid Costner and a brilliant Quaid but apart from Gene Hackman as Wyatt’s dad it had, frankly, no one else of note in the cast.
 Was it deliberate to have bland Earp brothers?
+There is that suspicion in several Wyatt Earp movies.
+Weaker Virgils and Morgans enhance the star Wyatt's top-dog status.
 The best supporting part was probably Isabella Rossellini as Big-Nose Kate but her role (and nose) was too small.

 The film is extraordinarily long.
 It takes an hour and a quarter before the Earps even get to Tombstone and two and a quarter hours to get to the famous gunfight (rather perfunctory at that).
 We’re still watching Wyatt get his revenge three hours in.
 That would be OK if it were a brilliant, beautifully photographed film with edge-of-the-seat action, stirring music and outstanding acting.
 But it isn’t, really.